 Despite having lived in the United States for most of my life, my heart still bleed for the idea of a home that is far away; an idea of a home country- of shared language, culture and cuisine.
 Yet there are approximately 6,858 miles that separates me from the roots that I left behind over 30 years ago.

-I often wonder about my need to "return" to Japan- even though I have nothing to return to.
+I wonder about my need to "return" to Japan- even though I have nothing to return to.

 I exist somewhere in those 6.858 miles- in limbo.